+Objective 8.02A:

-Objective 8.02A: The County shall cooperate with the School District in the implementation of capacity determination standards.
+The County shall cooperate coordinate with the School District in the implementation of capacity determination standards determination of adequate public facilities for schools.
+[F.S.
+163.3180 (6)]

-Strategy 8.02A(1): The School District will determine whether adequate school capacity exists for a proposed development, based on the Level of Service (LOS) standards, CSAs, and other standards as follows:
+The School District will determine whether adequate school capacity exists for a proposed development, based on a formula which evaluates the demand created by the proposed development and available capacity using the adopted LOS standard. the Level of Service (LOS) standards, CSAs, and other standards as follows:

-- a.
-Calculate total school facilities by adding the capacity provided by existing school facilities except magnet/lottery schools to the capacity of any planned school facilities; - b.
-Calculate available school capacity by subtracting from the total school facilities the sum of: - 1. used capacity; - 2. the portion of reserved capacity projected to be developed within three (3) years; - 3. the portion of previously approved development projected to be developed within three (3) years; and; - 4. the demand on schools created by the proposed development.
+- Calculate total school facilities by adding the capacity provided by existing school facilities except magnet/lottery schools to the capacity of any planned school facilities; - b.
+Calculate available school capacity by subtracting from the total school facilities the sum of: - 1. used capacity; - the portion of reserved capacity projected to be developed within three (3) years; - 3. the portion of previously approved development projected to be developed within three (3) years; and; - 4. the demand on schools created by the proposed development.

-Strategy 8.02A(2): In determining whether there is sufficient school capacity to accommodate a proposed development in a specific CSA, the School District will:
+In determining whether there is sufficient school capacity to accommodate a proposed development in a specific CSA, the School District will: